kaarl77/memory-mate/AppDesign.md

    - **Goal**: Help manage the user's schedule and memories
    - **Flow**:
      1. Caregiver accesses the user's account (with permission)
-     2. Caregiver reviews or adds journal entries and reminders
+     2. Caregiver reviews or adds journal entries and index
-     3. Caregiver sets up important reminders
+     3. Caregiver sets up important index
      4. System maintains all changes for the user
    - **Outcome**: Caregiver provides support for memory management